kontena/docs/advanced/authentication.md

 ## Configuring Kontena Cloud as the authentication provider

-If you are installing a fresh Kontena Platform Master v0.16.0 or newer, Kontena Cloud is configured as the authentication provider automatically when using Kontena CLI for provisioining unless you elect not to use the Kontena Cloud in the installer.
+If you are installing a fresh Kontena Platform Master v0.16.0 or newer, Kontena Cloud is configured as the authentication provider automatically when using Kontena CLI for provisioining unless you elect not to use Kontena Cloud in the installer.
 You can authenticate from the Kontena CLI to Kontena Cloud and register a new account by using the command:

 ```
 $ kontena cloud login